Charles-Daniel de Meuron: Dutch East India Company service

+British service and death

 As a result of his poor health, de Meuron had handed command of the Regiment de Meuron over to his brother Pierre Frédéric de Meuron in 1786; Pierre-Frédéric took over control of the regiment upon his arrival at the Cape Colony in 1787.
 However, de Meuron remained the regiment's colonel and continued to handle the unit's recruitment.
 In 1795, during the War of the First Coalition, he rejoined his unit, which was now stationed in Dutch Ceylon.
 As de Meuron believed the VOC had not fulfilled its obligations to him, he signed a secret agreement with Britain agreeing not to the resist the British invasion of Ceylon in 1796 and transfer his unit to the British Army.
 The Regiment de Meuron served in the Fourth Anglo-Mysore War, taking part in the siege of Seringapatam in 1799.
 It subsequently served in both the Peninsular War and War of 1812.
 Despite his unit still being in India, de Meuron himself returned to Europe in 1797.
 He travelled to London and then to Berlin before returning to Neuchâtel in 1800.
-He was promoted to lieutenant general in the British Army in 1802, and in the same year the Irish painter Thomas Hickey painted a portrait of him.
+He was promoted to lieutenant-general in the British Army in 1802, and in the same year the Irish painter Thomas Hickey painted a portrait of him.
 De Meuron also divorced from his wife in 1802 as well.
 He died four years later in Neuchâtel on 4 April 1806.